Nothobranchius milvertzi

 Nothobranchius milvertzi is a species of seasonal killifish in the family Nothobranchiidae.
 This species is endemic to northern Zambia.
 It is known only from the area of the type locality - ephemeral pools formed on the floodplain and in the seasonal riverbeds of the Lushiba Marsh in the Lake Mweru basin, Luapula Province, northern Zambia.

+Etymology

+The fish is named in honor of Finn Christian Milvertz.